canonical/sdcore-amf-k8s-operator/CONTRIBUTING.md

 ## Prerequisites
 ### Charmcraft installation
-Charmcraft is a command line tool used alongside the Charmed Operator Framework to create, build, and publish charms.

 Charmcraft depends on LXD to build the charms in a container matching the target base(s).

 To install Charmcraft and LXD run the following commands: